onqtam/headjack/docs/why/7_REPUTATION.md

 >
 > • We trade status for information (and vice versa).
 This is one component of "powertalk," as illustrated in the Gervais Principle series.
 >
 > • We trade status for sex (and vice versa), which often goes by the name "seduction."
-Sometimes even the institution of marriage functions as a sex-forstatus transaction.
+Sometimes even the institution of marriage functions as a sex-for-status transaction.
 Dowries illustrate this principle by working against it — they reinforce class/caste systems by making it harder for high-status men to marry low-status women.
 >
 > • We reward employees in the form of institutionalized status (titles, promotions, parking spots), which trade off against salary as a form of compensation.
 >